hytech-racing/code-2022/Telemetry/telemetry_parsers/README.md

 ## Requirements
 The entire system is Python and MatLab based.
 - Python 3 is required, and may be installed here: https://www.python.org/downloads/.
+Make sure it is added to PATH.
 - For MatLab, you will need an education/work license to get it for free.
 Follow GT's instructions here: https://www.matlab.gatech.edu/.

 The Python parts require some libraries to run.
 After downloading Python, issue the following pip commands: